sds100/MandelbrotSet/README.md

 ![](https://latex.codecogs.com/svg.latex?%28-4&plus;28i%29) is then substituted back into the formula.

 ### How do you write the algorithm in code?

-You can choose to create a complex number class but it is significantly slower.
+The type of variable you choose to store Z and C as massively affects how far you can zoom in before bands start appearing down the screen.
+This happens because the limits of floating point precision are met.
+By using BigDecimal (in C#), you can overcome this but it is MUCH slower.

 ```c#
     while (z_real * z_real + z_im * z_im < 4 && iteration < MAX_ITERATIONS)